alfonsoegio/BCSLA/README.md

 2) Records match and QoS is above the level stated in the SLA; both customer and operator get back their respective stakes held by the contract.

-3) Records match and QoS is below the SLA; it turns out that an SLA violation has occurred and customer receives back the stake held from
+3) Records match and QoS is below the SLA; it turns out that a SLA violation has occurred and customer receives back the stake held from
 both: operator and customer.